Toro Rosso STR2

+The STR2 was the first Faenza-based Formula One car to utilize Ferrari engine since the Minardi M191 in 1991 and the first V8-powered Faenza-based Formula One car since the Minardi M197 in 1997.

 Customer car protests

-Spyker and Williams before and throughout the season repeatedly stated their belief that the STR2 is in fact identical to the Red Bull RB3.
+Spyker and Williams before and throughout the season repeatedly stated their belief that the STR2 was in fact identical to the Red Bull RB3.
 Central to their objection was their belief that the Concorde Agreement clearly requires all teams to construct their own individual chassis.
 Both teams threatened legal action over the possible breach of regulations, particularly Colin Kolles, the Spyker team principal.

 Launch

 The car was launched in a low key event on a test day at the Circuit de Catalunya on 13 February 2007, and immediately attracted the expected controversy when photos were released.
 There was a pre-event fear of the car not being ready but work through the previous night by the mechanics ensured that it was unveiled on time.
 Liuzzi was confirmed as one of the team's drivers at the launch but the announcement of his teammate was delayed due to 'contractual issues'.
 Scott Speed, who partnered Liuzzi at the team in 2006, was believed to be the most likely choice, and his re-appointment was later confirmed.
 The car itself was, as explained, a development version of Red Bull Racing's RB3.
 The Red Bull RB3 was designed by Adrian Newey, who earned a reputation as one of the most successful F1 designers with Championship-winning cars at both Williams and McLaren.
 In order for Red Bull Racing and Toro Rosso to use the chassis, Newey was employed by 'new' consortium named Red Bull Technology.
 This provided a loop-hole for STR around the prohibition of chassis sharing, as both teams were legally using a car developed by an 'independent' third party.
 Team Principal Franz Tost commented at the launch that "We are quite optimistic, I think we can make a step forward with the new car and the new engine.
 We have one very experienced driver and the second we will see [...]
 Therefore it is becoming better and better and we expect a quite successful season."